 A great way of teaching our kids about the Earth is by showing them a globe.
 And you might as well make your own!
 This craft involves a balloon (or punching ball), newspaper, flour, Modge Podge, printable continents and paint.
 Get the free printables and instructions at One Charming Party.

-These whimsical Earth Day cupcakes have a frosting heart surprise inside.
+The whimsical Earth Day cupcakes shown above have a frosting heart surprise inside.
 Get the full recipe and instructions on Bird on a Cake.

 This idea is my absolute favorite and takes only a little planning.
 Planting a Rainbow by Lois Ehlert inspired the mom at Playful Learning to do just that.
 She found flowers in different colors and planted the bulbs with the help from her kids.
 If you plant bulbs now, they’ll be blooming by the summer.
 Dig your holes and let your child drop in the bulbs.
 Read the full post at Playful Learning.